mobxjs/mobx-state-tree/docs/middleware.md

 ### includeHooks

-set this flag to `false` if you wan't to avoid having hooks passed to the middleware.
+set this flag to `false` if you want to avoid having hooks passed to the middleware.

 ## FAQ